Lucero (band)

 Lucero is an American country-punk/alternative country/alternative rock band based in Memphis, Tennessee, United States.
 Lucero's sound has been described as a "synthesis of soul, rock, and country [that] is distinctly Memphisian."
-They have released 11 albums and one live DVD, mostly through their own label.
+They have released 12 albums and one live DVD, mostly through their own label.
 The band mainly tours around North America.

 Biography

 1998–2007: Formation and early years

-Lucero had their start in Memphis, TN and played for the first time in early 1998.
+Lucero had their start in Memphis, Tennessee, and played for the first time in early 1998.
 Since then, they have been called "one of the hardest working bands of the last 10 years—on tour significantly more days than they are not."

 2000: The Attic Tapes

-The Attic Tapes was recorded in 2000 at Guitarist, Brian Venable's Dads attic.
-It was recorded straight to an 8 track cassette and will be self-released.
-This album will later be reissued in 2006 by Liberty & Lament.
+The Attic Tapes was recorded in 2000 at guitarist Brian Venable's dad's attic.
+It was recorded straight to an 8 track cassette and was self-released.
+This album was later reissued in 2006 by Liberty & Lament.
 It includes the cover of the Jawbreaker song, “Kiss The Bottle.”

 2001: Lucero

-The Self titled album was recorded by Empty Road Music in 2000.
-The record includes such popular tracks as “My Best Girl”, “Raising Hell”, “Drink ‘Til We’re Gone” & “All Sewn Up.”
+The eponymous album was recorded by Empty Road Music in 2000 and Includes such popular tracks as "Little Silver Heart", “My Best Girl”, “Raising Hell”, “Drink 'til We’re Gone” & “All Sewn Up.”

 2002: Tennessee

-Tennessee was recorded in 2001 by Madjack Records.
-It's one of Lucero's most beloved albums by fans.
+Tennessee was recorded in 2001 by Madjack Records and is one of Lucero's most beloved albums by fans.
 It's a thirteen-song album that includes such tracks as “Sweet Little Thing”, “Nights Like These”, “The Last Song” & “Here At the Starlite.”

 2003: That Much Further West

-"That Much Further West" was recorded in 2003 by Tiger Style Records.
-It includes 12 tracks.
+"That Much Further West" was recorded in 2003 by Tiger Style Records with 12 tracks.
 Guitarist Brian Venable took a break from the band so Todd Gill filled in on guitar for this record.
 The record includes popular songs such as "That Much Further West", "Across the River", "Tonight Ain't Gonna Be Good" & a fan favorite "Tears Don't Matter Much."

 2005: Nobody's Darlings

-Nobody's Darlings was released in 2005 & recorded by Liberty & Lament.
-It's a twelve track record that includes such tracks as “Bikeriders”, “Last Night In Town” & “The War.”
+Nobody's Darlings was released in 2005 & recorded by Liberty & Lament Records.
+It's a twelve-track record that includes such tracks as “Bikeriders”, “Last Night In Town” & “The War.”
 "Bikeriders" is based on the book "The Bikeriders" by author Danny Lyon.
 “The War” is about Ben Nichols grandfather & what he went through during his time serving in the army in Europe during World War II.